Clubs rely on foreign talent Young talent alert in Swiss football

 Lucerne shows that things can be done differently, with eight Swiss players born in 2003 or younger playing for FCL this season.
 Six have been in the starting eleven at least once and three are regulars.

 Last year, FCL was the top team in Switzerland's top division with an average of 381 minutes per game for youngsters.
-This season, too, the talented Luzern players with Swiss passports have played a total of 2107 minutes in the first six games.
+This season, too, the talented Luzern players with Swiss passports played a total of 2107 minutes in the first six games.

 By comparison, YB have played just 66 minutes, all of which have been played by U21 international Zachary Athekame.
 Lucerne's consistent promotion of young talent also involves certain risks.
 Last season, for example, they missed out on the top 6 and were relegated.
 YB became champions and qualified for the Champions League.